Skip to Content

 R

 Reference Area Plans (RAP) Collection of Northern Ireland Development Plans which are held in the Reference Collection of the 3rd Floor in the McClay Library.
-If you have difficulties locating an item in the Reference Area Plans collection please ask a member of staff at the 3rd Floor Enquiry Desk.

-Request You can request books that are currently on loan using the 'Request It' button on the Library catalogue.
+Request You can request books that are currently on loan using the 'Request' button on Library Search

 S

 Shibboleth A system which controls access to electronic resources such as databases and e-journals.
-See Authentication.
+See Authentication

 T